winitzki/scall/tutorial/programming_dhall.md

 We will proceed in two phases:

 - Implement a separate function (`hylo_max_depth`) for computing the required recursion depth.
-One can call that function before running the main computation of `hylo_Nat`.
+One can call that function before running the main computation via `hylo_Nat`.
 - Modify `hylo_Nat` so that the iterations stop automatically once the maximum required recursion depth is reached.

 We begin by implementing a function for computing the maximum required recursion depth for a hylomorphism.